theosanderson/theo.io/content/post/2021-02-02-ons_extraction/index.md

   hugodown::md_document:
     fig_width: 6
     fig_asp: 0.59
-rmd_hash: 0a303bb487b42b33
+rmd_hash: 41599dffa88aa5ca

 ---

 **Summary:** The ONS Coronavirus Infection Survey is an immensely valuable scientific project measuring prevalence of coronavirus in the community.
 However some useful data have been released only in graphical form which makes them hard to re-analyse.
-Here I describe how I went about turning one of these graphs back into data using R and briefly explore what it can tell us about SGTF in samples today.
+Here I describe how I went about turning one of these graphs back into data in R and briefly explore what it can tell us about SGTF in samples today.

 <hr>